enewe101/corenlp-xml-reader/docs/index.rst

-the sentence in which the mention is found, the list of token objects in the mention, the slice indices (``'start'`` and ``'end'``) for those tokens as they occur in the sentence's token list sentence's token list, and the head token of the mentinon.
+the sentence in which the mention is found, the list of token objects in the mention, the slice indices (``'start'`` and ``'end'``) for those tokens as they occur in the sentence's token list, and the head token of the mentinon.

 References have various properties too: